ReneHezser/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Parameter: `agentPools.enableAutoScaling`

 Whether to enable auto-scaling for the agent pool.
+Defaults to `true`.

 - Required: No
 - Type: bool